-Take one pint each whole-wheat flour and southern white cornmeal, one teaspoonful baking powder, one teaspoonful salt; mix thoroughly and add one-half pint sweet buttermilk or sweet milk, one-half pint sweet almond milk, one cupful pure maple syrup, or sorghum, one cupful seedless raisins.
+Take one pint each of whole-wheat flour and southern white cornmeal, one teaspoonful baking powder, one teaspoonful of salt; mix thoroly and add one-half pint sweet buttermilk or sweet milk, one-half pint sweet almond milk, one cupful pure maple syrup, or sorghum, one cupful seedless raisins.
 Beat well together and put into buttered double-boiler and steam four hours, then brown in hot oven.